the-full-stack/fsdl-text-recognizer/README.md

 training/run_experiment.py '{"dataset": "EmnistLinesDataset", "model": "LineModel", "network": "line_cnn_sliding_window"}'
 ```

-- [ ] make a slide explaining the all-conv idea

 ## Lab 3 (60 min)

 - [10 min] They write the basic encoder-decoder LSTM version
 - [15 min] Walk through the CTC loss version, and they write some part of it
-- [10 min] They run on IAM

 ## Lab 4 (30 min)